2300278/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. find back cours L1 Yvette because might be relevant to use
+1. find relevant readings revolving supporting my arguments (identified and potential risks + actual legal frameworks and possible mitigation strategies)
-2. find readings revolving around my topic
+2. develop my arguments and find proper examples (that happened already, eg 23andMe case)
-3. develop my ideas and construct them properly
+3. prepare the portfolio overview
-4. find supporting examples
+4.

 ## Log